 COMMON DESIGN MISTAKES & HOW TO FIX THEM

-If you can avoid these errors then you'll save yourself time and money and feel better too.
+If you can avoid these errors when making design decisions, you'll save yourself time and money and feel better too.
 Of course, these rules are based on design principles which means they may need tweaking based on your space, your people and your design aims - because at the end of the day, it’s about you and understanding your needs and then tailoring your plans according to your vision.
 If you aren't clear on your vision, you could spin your wheels for hours, or make an expensive mistake that holds you hostage for years.
 Your hard earned money deserves better.

 Your Rug is the wrong size!